ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 - Set an initial password and require password change at first sign-in

 ### Step 2: Assign a Microsoft 365 License
-- Assigned a Microsoft 365 license to the new user
+- Assign a Microsoft 365 license to the new user
-- Confirmed access to core productivity and collaboration services, including Microsoft Teams, Outlook, and Microsoft 365 apps
+- Confirm access to core productivity and collaboration services, including Microsoft Teams, Outlook, and Microsoft 365 apps
-- Reviewed the included services for a standard business onboarding scenario
+- Review the included services for a standard business onboarding scenario

 > Note: In a production environment, license services should be reviewed and adjusted according to the user’s job role and business requirements.